xdrie/niacop/README.md

 ### time machine

 + time query for finding what applications were in use at a given time
-+ run with ex. `niacop timemachine "7:15 PM on May 22"`
++ run with ex. `niacop timemachine "may 22 at 7 PM"`

 ### book